When your orthodontist suggests rubber bands for braces treatment, you may be afraid and ask, “Do rubber bands on braces hurt?”

 However, if you see, you need to repair it, consult your orthodontist, and make an appointment.
 Till then use the wax to solve the issue temporarily.

 Due to the pressure applied by rubber bands to teeth, you feel sore or mild pain for the first few days after getting rubber bands for braces.
 You have to keep wearing them continuously and follow the instructions of your orthodontists to get rid of the pain.
-However, if you have any serious problem regarding it, consult with your orthodontist.
+However, if you have any serious problems regarding it, consult with your orthodontist.